 My favorite time of year is Christmas.
-I enjoy sitting by the Christmas tree and just enjoying the lights of the season.
-When my wife and I decorate our house, we try to make sure that at least some of the decorations point us to the true meaning of Christmas, the birth of Jesus Christ.
+I enjoy sitting by the Christmas tree and just watching the seasonal lights.
+When my wife and I decorate our house, we try to make sure that at least some of the decorations point us to the true meaning of Christmas: the birth of Jesus Christ.

 A few years after we had built our house, we purchased an outdoor nativity set that came with Mary, Joseph, and baby Jesus so we could display an outdoor nativity scene.
-The set tends to blow over very easily and I was tired of constantly picking them up.
+The set tends to blow over very easily and I was tired of constantly picking up the pieces.

-I wanted to buy a manger to block the wind and make the scene more complete, but had a hard time finding one that I liked.
+I wanted to buy a manger to block the wind and make the scene more complete but had a hard time finding one that I liked.
 I really wanted a manger that looked great and would be easy to store once Christmas is over.
-I decided to build a nativity manger on my own that looks good while it is up and stores relatively flat in two pieces.
+I decided to build a nativity manger on my own that looks nice while up and stores relatively flat in two pieces.